 cm=centimeter, cfs=cubic foot per second, cms=cubic meter per second, ft=foot, gal=gallon (U.S.), m=meter, min=minute, s=second, yr=year

-Introduction to Triangular End Depth Method for Waterfalls
+Introduction to Discharge Measurement and Triangular End Depth Method for Waterfalls

 several criteria that should be met: